-Once a student has a copy of their course listing, then they simply have to refer to the textbook list to see which books they will be required to have for the start of the academic year.
-Students may have the option of purchasing the e-version of their textbooks to be installed on the student laptops that Saint Raphael will issue to each student in August (see below).
-These e-books may be purchased at the student’s own expense.
+Once a student has a copy of their course listing, then simply refer to the textbook list to see which books they will be required to have for the start of the academic year.

-If your city or town is not listed above, please contact them directly to determine where, when, and how you can order and pick up your “state books.”
-Most cities and towns require you to order “state books” by mid- to late-June.
-New forms for the 2017-2018 academic year will be posted in the spring as soon as they are received from the towns.
+If your city or town is not listed there, please contact them directly to determine how you can order and pick up your “state books.”
+Many cities and towns require orders to be submitted by mid-June.

-Please note that Rhode Island cities and towns will not provide you with certain books (for instance, books for Theology classes, workbooks, and other reference books).
+Please note that Rhode Island cities and towns will not provide you with certain books (for instance, Theology books, workbooks, and other reference books).
 These books can be purchased online from Follett Virtual Bookstores.

-On the first day of classes, teachers will notify students what materials, in addition to required textbooks, will be required for classes.
+On the first day of classes, teachers will notify students what materials will be required for classes.

 Saint Raphael Academy also provides an Office 365 account to all enrolled students.
 Office 365 not only gives students a Saint Raphael Academy email address, but it gives them access to Microsoft Office and Microsoft’s OneDrive when and where they need it — allowing for access on your personal PC, Mac, tablet or smartphone at home and on the go.

 Saint Raphael Academy is also a 1-to-1 community.
 Each student will be issued a laptop for their academic work during the school year.
 Students will be able to use them at home, in class, or during their study periods throughout the campus.
 Attendance at the New Student Welcome Night on May 14, 2019 is imperative, as we will be covering the usage policies and have our IT staff on hand to answer questions.